ntselepidis/FinalProjectRepo.jl/docs/part2.md

 ### Reformulating the Navier-Stokes equations

-Let T be the temperature, v the velocity, omega the vorticity, and psi the stream function.
+Let T be the temperature, v the velocity, omega the vorticity, and psi the streamfunction.
 Additionally, Pr denotes the Prandtl number, and Ra denotes the Rayleigh number.
 Then we can establish the following equations: